RoLO0u/fedun-site/README.md

    ```bash
    npm install
    ```
+4. Configure the environment.
+Use .env.example as a guide
-4. Run the development server:
+5. Run the development server:
    ```bash
    npm run dev
    ```
-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the website.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the website.

 ## Deployment